davidsilvasmith/bitcoinbulls.net/_posts/2015-10-13-how-to-buy-bitcoin-the-complete-step-by-step-tutorial.md

 Photo Credit: [TechCrunch Disrupt NY 2013 Day Two](https://flic.kr/p/efvYEf) by Techcrunch is licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)
 </figcaption>

 >“I just bought some bitcoin on my phone with the coinbase app.
 It took me about two seconds.
-It’s an awesome experience “ [Tweet this](http://ctt.ec/Z5hCT)
+It’s an awesome experience “
 > – Fred Wilson, American businessman, venture capitalist, and blogger

 </figure>